frasermince/frasermince-blog/content/posts/2020-11-11-Intro-To-Reinforcement-Learning.md

 other words we treat the agent as the decision making algorithm instead of as the robot as a whole.

+## Reward

 The reward is a feedback signal representing how valuable a state is.
 The agent’s job is to maximize cumulative reward.
 This means the reward of being in the current state and all future states.
 This may mean we take actions that bring us to a state with low immediate reward but high rewards sometime in the future.
 A good example of this would be making a financial investment.
-Doing so might have negative reward in the immediate moment but high reward in the future.
-We call this cumulative reward return or $ G_t
+Doing so might have negative reward in the immediate moment but high reward later.
+We call this cumulative reward return or $ G_t $

 $$
 G_t = R_{t+1} + R_{t+2} + R_{t+3} + ...
 $$

 We then find the expected cumulative reward.
 Which we refer to as the value.

-# Diagram of value or expected cumulative	reward
+## Discounting
+In practice for the value function we will not always use the accumulated reward but instead a reward accumulated with future time steps discounted.
+This is because we prefer reward now rather than later and if we do not discount we might build a program that prefers rewards so far in the future as to basically never happen.
+This is particularly true if we are dealing with an infinite horizon.
+A great example of this is if you have a program trying to get out of a maze we prefer for it to get out sooner rather than eventually.
+Otherwise we might see a program that loops for a long period of time rather than getting out quickly.

+## Value

-So both the reward and the value define the desirability of a transition.
-With the reward defining the desirability of a single step and the value being a more general measure of desirability for that state going to the indefinite future.
+This reward defines the desirability of a single step.
+We can also define a more general measure of desirability for future steps.
+We call this the value.
+We can choose to condition this value on just the state or both the state and value.
 We refer to the value conditioned on state as v(s).

 $$
 v(s) = \mathop{\mathbb{E}}[G_t \mid S_t = s]
 $$

-We can also choose to condition on the state and action.
-In this case we call the state action value q(s, a).
+If we condition on the state and action we call refer to it as q(s, a).

 $$
 q(s, a) = \mathop{\mathbb{E}}[G_t \mid S_t = s, A_t = a]
 $$

+Something left out of these definitions is the fact that value functions are always conditioned on a policy.
+So we will often use π to denote that we are conditioning on a policy.

+$$
+v_π(s) = \mathop{\mathbb{E}}[G_t \mid S_t = s]
+$$

+$$
+q_π(s, a) = \mathop{\mathbb{E}}[G_t \mid S_t = s, A_t = a]
+$$

 ## Policy
 A policy is a mapping from state to actions that tells us which action to take.
 It can either be deterministic in which case it can be denoted by µ.
 Or it can be stochastic and be sampled from a distribution, in which case it will be referred to as π.

+$$
+a_t = µ(s_t)
+$$
+$$
+a_t \sim π(\cdot | s_t)
+$$

 The policy can be viewed as an agent’s brain.
 It decides what action we should take.
 In cases of deep reinforcement learning we will often use parametrized policies, or a neural net, to define our action choices.

-# Q function definition

 ## Components of an Agent:

 ## Agent State
 An agent carries it’s own state.
 These states are separate from those of the environment.
-The agent’s state is used to choose actions to perform
+The agent’s state is used to choose which actions to perform.

 ## Environment State
 The full information describing the environment.
 An agent can either have partial or full access to the state of the environment.
 In most real world problems partial state is what is available.
-However in some cases, like chess for example, the full state of the environment may be know.
-Often time the full state of the environment will carry lots of irrelevant information.
+However in some cases, like chess, the full state of the environment may be known.
+In many cases the full state of the environment will carry lots of irrelevant information.
 For example a robot does not need to know the exact number of atoms present in the world around it.

-## Value functions
-In practice for the value function we will not simply use the accumulated reward but instead a reward accumulated with future timesteps discounted.
-This is because we prefer reward now rather than later and if did not discount we might build a program that prefers rewards so far in the future as to basically never happen.
-A great example of this is if you have a program trying to get out of a maze we prefer for it to get out sooner rather than eventually.
-Otherwise we might see a program that loops for a long period of time rather than getting out quickly.

-## Approximation: ?REMOVE
-Often times the state space will be too big to calculate the actual value function and instead we will attempt to approximate using something like a neural net.
-I will not go into detail here but will discuss this further in a later article.

 ## Model:
 A model is a prediction of the next state given an action and the